-Original Medicare (Part A and Part B) is offered through the federal government.
-Medicare Advantage plans are offered through private insurance companies, like Bright Health.
-Unlike Original Medicare, Medicare Advantage plans have limits on how much you will pay out of pocket to help you budget and manage your healthcare expenses.
-Medicare Advantage plans from Bright Health include prescription drug coverage, and extra benefits like dental, vision, hearing, and fitness, often for no additional monthly premium.
+Original Medicare is offered through the federal government.
+Medicare Advantage (MA) plans are offered through private insurance companies, like Bright Health.
+Medicare Advantage plans have limits on how much you will pay for your care, unlike Original Medicare.
+MA plans can help you budget and manage your healthcare expenses.
+Bright Health MA plans include prescription drug coverage and extra benefits, like dental, vision, hearing, and fitness, often for no additional monthly premium.

 Browse our Bright Health Medicare Advantage plans.

-When you turn 65 you have a 7-month Initial Enrollment Period (IEP): 3 months before your 65th birthday, your 65th birthday month, and 3 months following your 65th birthday month, to enroll without penalty.
+When you turn 65 you have a seven-month Initial Enrollment Period (IEP) to enroll without penalty: three months before your 65th birthday month, your 65th birthday month, and three months following your 65th birthday month.
 Get more details about enrollment periods.

+Medicare Part B comes with a monthly premium based on your income.
 Medicare Advantage plan costs can vary depending on the type of coverage you choose.
 Many individuals have a $0 monthly premium plan option available in their area.
-When considering a plan, make sure you review all plan costs, not just the monthly premium, to understand if it's the right plan for you.
+Make sure you review all plan costs – not just the monthly premium – to find the right plan for you.

-Choosing Bright Health connects you to a Medicare Advantage plan that’s designed to take the surprises out of a typically complicated process.
-Learn more about our unique approach to coverage.
+After enrolling in Original Medicare, you can in a Bright Health Medicare Advantage plan through our website.
+You can also give us a call at 844-667-5502 (TTY:711) We’ve designed our Medicare Advantage plans to take the surprises out of a typically complicated process.
+Learn more about our unique approach.

-Outside of your IEP, outlined above, anyone who is eligible for Medicare can switch plans or enroll in a new plan each year during the Annual Enrollment Period (AEP) which begins each year on October 15.
-You may also qualify for a Special Enrollment Period (SEP), which can happen at any time during the year.
+Anyone who is eligible for Medicare can enroll in a new plan or switch plans each year during the Annual Enrollment Period (AEP), which begins each year on October 15.
+You may also qualify for a Special Enrollment Period (SEP), which can happen at any point during the year.